Hops

 FAQs

-- Are hops only used in beer?
-No. While brewing is the dominant commercial use, hops have a parallel history in European herbal traditions and continue to appear in teas, tinctures, and sachets.
+No. Brewing is by far the dominant commercial use, but hops have a parallel history in European herbal tradition and still appear in teas, tinctures, capsules, and sleep pillows.
+That traditional presence is cultural and historical, not a statement that hops are proven to do anything.